cloud-coder/cascon-2019-k8s-security/k8s/pod-security-policies/README.md

       The order of these non-mutating PodSecurityPolicies doesn’t matter.
    1. If the pod must be defaulted or mutated, the first PodSecurityPolicy (ordered by name) to allow the pod is selected.

 ### Demo
+In this demo we will see how default IBM pod security policies allow to run container as privileged.
+We will unauthorize the existing policies from service accounts and see without any psp not able to create pod.
+Finally, will create new pod security policy to restrict priviledge and authorize by creating new cluster role and clusterbinding to service account.

 * To see existing policies
 `kubectl get psp`

-* Remove existing polices for all service accounts
+* Unauthorize existing polices for all service accounts
-`kubectl get clusterrolebinding privileged-psp-user -o yaml > privileged-psp-user.yaml`
+`kubectl get clusterrolebinding privileged-psp-user -o yaml > privileged-psp-user.yaml`  Remove serviceaccounts and authenticated users.
 `kubectl apply -f privileged-psp-user.yaml`
+`kubectl get clusterrolebinding restricted-psp-user -o yaml > restricted-psp-user.yaml`  Remove serviceaccounts and authenticated users.
+`kubectl apply -f restricted-psp-user.yaml`

-* Try to create pod as privilege user using service account dev in dev namespace.
+* Try to create pod without any psp.
-` kubectl create -f POD.yaml  --as=system:serviceaccount:dev:dev -n dev`
+` kubectl create -f POD.yaml  --as=system:serviceaccount:org-1:org-1-service-account -n org-1`
+It will throw forbidden: unable to validate against any pod security policy

 * Now add the psp and authorize the policy using rolebinding.
 `kb create -f PSP.yaml`
 `kb create -f ClusterRole.yaml`
 `kb create -f ClusterRoleBinding.yaml`

+* Try to create pod as privilege container using service account org-1 in org-1 namespace.
+` kubectl create -f POD.yaml  --as=system:serviceaccount:org-1:org-1-service-account -n org-1`
+It will throw forbidden again, as against policy.

+* Try to create pod without privilege container using service account org-1 in org-1 namespace.
+  Modilfy pod and run `kubectl apply -f ./POD.yaml --as=system:serviceaccount:org-1:org-1-service-account -n org-1` Pod created successful

+* Restore orignial psp.

 * For reference: https://kubernetes.io/docs/concepts/policy/pod-security-policy/